miniwdl-ext/miniwdl-aws/README.md

 ## Logs & troubleshooting

-If the terminal log isn't available (through Studio or `miniwdl_submit_awsbatch --follow`) to trace a workflow failure, look for miniwdl's usual log files written in the run directory on EFS or copied to S3.
+If the terminal log isn't available (through Studio or `miniwdl-submit-awsbatch --follow`) to trace a workflow failure, look for miniwdl's usual log files written in the run directory on EFS or copied to S3.

 Each task job's log is also forwarded to [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) under the `/aws/batch/job` group and a log stream name reported in miniwdl's log.
 Using `miniwdl_submit_awsbatch`, the workflow job's log is also forwarded.
 CloudWatch Logs indexes the logs for structured search through the AWS Console & API.